 If you still suspect there are inefficiencies in your ductwork or want to be sure it is operating as efficiently as possible, it’s best to call a professional.
 They can inspect and seal the ductwork in areas you’re unable to access.
 They can also perform additional tests to make sure your ductwork doesn’t have any other inefficiencies, such as unbalanced supply and return flow, or backdrafting.

-For more expert advice on duct sealing or any other HVAC related topics, contact Sherlock Heating & Air Conditioning today.
+For more expert advice on duct sealing or any other HVAC related topics, contact Sherlock Plumbing Heating & Air today.
 Our local, family-run business proudly serves homeowners in the North County and San Diego area.